The Impact of Seizures After Traumatic Brain Injury (TBI)

 • Brain bleeds

-• History or family history of neurological conditions
+• Your personal history or a family history of neurological conditions

 • Previous seizures

-Post-TBI seizures are often a sign that there’s deeper damage to the skull and/or brain tissue.
-Because of this, you must get extensive medical examinations and track down the root cause of the convulsions.
-This will help doctors create an appropriate recovery protocol and give you an accurate outlook in terms of bouncing back.
+Seizures often require extensive medical examinations to identify the root cause of the convulsions.
+This will help doctors create an appropriate treatment protocol and give you an accurate recovery prognosis.

-Seizure treatment varies depending on the type of convulsions and affected part of the brain.
-Common procedures that help treat these symptoms include:
+The treatment of seizures after a car accident, a serious fall, or other head trauma varies depending on the type of convulsions and the affected part of the brain.
+Common procedures that help treat post-traumatic seizure symptoms include:

 • Medication